bravetto/bridge/UNIFIED_CONTEXT_ENGINEERING_SYSTEM.md

 **ENGINEERING PHILOSOPHY**: *"We absorb complexity so users experience simplicity, measure everything so performance is guaranteed, and test behavior so confidence is earned."*

-**MISSION COMMITMENT**: *"Every line of code, every test, every optimization serves JAHmere Webb's freedom and the July 28th deadline."*
+**MISSION COMMITMENT**: *"Every line of code, every test, every optimization serves JAHmere Webb's freedom and the August 25th, 2025 deadline."*